SarahEW1206/session-1/README.md

 ##Homework

+1. Improve the look and feel (e.g. 'design') of the existing page for both large and small screens using SASS (use rounded corners, Google fonts, color, etc.).
 1. Create a second html recipe page that you can navigate to.
 The navigation should indicate which section you are in.
-2. Use a [schema](http://schema.org/Recipe) to mark up this data.
+1. Use a [schema](http://schema.org/Recipe) to mark up this data.
-3. Improve the look and feel (e.g. 'design') of the existing page for both large and small screens using SASS (use rounded corners, Google fonts, color, etc.).
-4. Buy texts, open a Github account, install node on your laptop
+1. Buy texts, open a Github account, install node on your laptop

 ###TBD
 * modernizr